What is Environmental Eduation?

-Below is a listing of resources for environmental education in the classroom.
-From free-lessons to programs and organizations, there is a wealth of materials and information online to bring exciting science education to your classroom!
+Below is a listing of resources for Environmental Education (EE).
+From free-lessons to programs and organizations, there is a wealth of materials, information and projects to bring EE to your classroom and community!

 Michigan Clean Water Corps (MiCorps) is a network of volunteer monitoring programs in Michigan.